theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/datasource-parameters.md

 High Value column is designated for the upper interval limitation.

-Variables and [script expressions](../advanced-techniques/script-expressions)are supported too.
+Variables and [script expressions](../advanced-techniques/script-expressions) are supported too.
 Parameters are not allowed with the Delta Update Mode, since the parameters of the Init mode will be automatically applied.